 Mark our words: Art deco is back in a big way.
-The perennially chic decor style never truly left favor for the ultra-chic, but lately we're finding more and more ways to mix it with the other buzzy looks — hello, midcentury — of the moment.
-If you've got a flair for the dramatic (guilty as charged), now's the time to incorporate this decadent decor style into your own home.
-With an ever-increasing number of reproductions on the market, as well as modern online marketplaces to find original pieces at far-from-prohibitive prices, there's never been a better moment to bring some deco style home.
+The perennially chic decor style never truly left favor for the ultra-chic, but lately we're finding more and more ways to mix art deco design with the other buzzy looks — hello, midcentury modern — of the moment.
+If you've got a flair for the dramatic (guilty as charged), now's the time to incorporate art deco interior design into your own home.
+With an ever-increasing number of reproductions on the market, as well as modern online marketplaces to find original art deco pieces at far-from-prohibitive prices, achieving art deco style on a budget has never been easier.

-Here's how to get the look: Opt for plush textures (read: velvet) in rich jewel tones and rounded or scalloped silhouettes mixed with crisp repeating geometric patterns, preferably in brass.
+The key to nailing the look is narrowing down your favorite art deco furniture pieces and home decor.
+Opt for plush textures (read: velvet) in rich jewel tones and rounded or scalloped silhouettes mixed with crisp repeating geometric patterns, preferably in brass.
 Pepper in some marble accents and your place will be ready for its close-up, in full 1930s (or 1980s, depending on your inspiration) glamour.

 1. The Inside

-While fashion-set darling The Inside is most known for its extensive collection of fabric options, it also offers a few furniture silhouettes that wouldn't be out of place in a glamorous 1920s deco apartment.
-Whether you opt for a more modern geometric print for your upholstery or choose classic velvet in a jewel-toned hue, these ornate styles are sure to fit the bill.
+While fashion-set darling The Inside is most known for its extensive collection of fabric options, it also offers a few furniture silhouettes that wouldn't be out of place in a glamorous art deco apartment.
+Whether you opt for a more modern geometric print for your upholstery or choose classic velvet in a jewel-toned hue, The Inside's ornate styles are sure to fit the bill.

-New Yorkers in the know flock to ABC Carpet & Home, but its online presence is no less impressive than its brick-and-mortar.
-For velvet-clad slipper chairs, chaises and ottomans, a luxe selection awaits at this storied home decor source.
+Home decor lovers in New York flock to ABC Carpet & Home, but its online presence is no less impressive than its brick-and-mortar.
+For velvet-clad swivel chairs, chaises, and ottomans, a luxe selection awaits at this storied home decor source.

 Channel quilting and metal geometric shapes are some of the hallmarks of art deco design, and CB2 doesn't disappoint when it comes to these telltale attributes.
-The little sister brand to Crate & Barrel has made its name through a chic and accessible blend of masculine and feminine styling, and nowhere is this balance more successful than with its art deco-inspired furniture offerings.
+The little sister brand to Crate and Barrel has made its name through a chic and accessible blend of masculine and feminine styling and nowhere is this balance more successful than with its art deco-inspired furniture offerings.

 7. West Elm

-Perigold's glamorous stock of everything from sideboards to bar carts to art prints checks all the boxes when it comes to the art deco accents you'd need to elevated your space.
+Perigold's glamorous stock of everything from sideboards to club chairs to chandeliers checks all the boxes when it comes to the art deco accents you'd need to elevate your space.

 10. World Market